 Unlike a regular hangout, where any participant can override the camera switching that Google normally does, the main window for a Hangout On Air is either determined automatically from the webcam with the loudest audio or by the person streaming the hangout.
 So I became the camera operator.
 When the speaker asked for and answered questions, I chose Emily’s webcam.
 When he began speaking again, I returned to the slides as the main video.

-We had no audience microphone, so I asked the speaker to repeat audience questions so that those following the stream could hear them and they would be available on the final YouTube video.
-I see no reason why next time we couldn’t add a small netbook webcam to the hangout and have a volunteer run it round as a mike (and video) for audience questions.
+We had no audience microphone, so I asked the speaker to repeat audience questions.
+That allowed stream followers to hear questions and they’d be included on the final YouTube video.
+Next time we could add a small netbook webcam to the hangout and have a volunteer run it round as a mike (and video) for audience questions.

 When the keynote was over I simply clicked End broadcast.
 After about ten minutes, a recorded video of the 105 minute hangout automatically posted to my YouTube channel as well as the post on my Google+ Page, and the embed post on my blog.
-At this point I was able to edit the video information on YouTube, where it appeared as a video in my YouTube Channel with the same title I had given the hangout.
-Apparently you can use YouTube’s tools to edit the video itself, provided it’s under two hours in length, but I didn’t do this.
+At this point I was able to edit the video information on YouTube.
+Now it appeared in my YouTube Channel with the same title I had given the hangout.
+Apparently you can use YouTube’s tools to edit the video itself, but I didn’t do this.

 My session Designing Participation Into Your Meetings will, unsurprisingly, include a fair number of interactive exercises: human spectrograms, pair share, The Three Questions, a mild experience of chaos, and others.
 My goal is to motivate participants to incorporate participant-driven and participation-rich design elements into their meetings.

 “Being architects and having been to countless lectures, we knew that once people start to talk about their work and have a mic in their hands they just go on about details forever…” —Mark and Astrid Klein, the inventors of Pecha Kucha